bryanluwz/Code-Reader-Chrome-Extension/README.md

 ## How to use

 1. Click on extension icon to enable it in that tab
-2. Hover over Code to reveal encoded data
+2. Hover over Code to reveal encoded data, `"Ctrl C"` or `"Enter"`
 3. If Code is an image / HTML object by itself, then use `"Ctrl Shift U"` to toggle Capture Mode, left click to capture that Code
     - `[` to make it smaller
     - `]` to make it larger
+4. If your Code is on your clipboard, use `"Ctrl Shift Y"` to decode from clipboard.

 ## Future Plans